More Bible Study Online - Related Page Links Located at the Bottom of Page

-And it's for this reason alone, that God would not have allowed this to happened.
-Also keep in mind, that Noah had cursed his grandson Canaan to be a "servant of servants."
+And it's for this reason alone, God would not have allowed this to happened.
+Also keep in mind, Noah had cursed his grandson Canaan to be a servant of servants.
 What this meant, is that Canaan cannot rule over any of Noah's sons, for it was Canaan and his sons that would serve his brothers, now and in future generations as well.
-And since Canaan was Ham's son as well, which Nimrod was a direct descendant of, he too, would fall under this same curse, or rule that Canaan (Ham's entire household) was under as well.
+And since Canaan was Ham's son as well, which Nimrod was a direct descendant of, he too, would fall under this same curse that Canaan (which is Ham's entire household) was under as well.

 This is why when Noah was blessing (or cursing) his sons, Ham's name was never mentioned specifically.
-And the reason for this, dealt with the fact, that for whatever reason, it was Canaan that was seen as the representation of Ham's household from this point forward.
-So like I've stated, many times before, whatever curse that was levied against Canaan - was levied against Ham's entire household as well:
+And the reason for this, dealt with the fact that for whatever reason, it was Canaan that was seen as the representation of Ham's household from that point forward.
+So like I've stated, many times before, whatever curse that was levied against Canaan, was also levied against Ham's entire household as well:

 "When Noah awoke from his wine and found out what his youngest [grand]son [Canaan] had done to him, he said, 'Cursed be Canaan!
 The lowest of slaves will he be to his brothers.'
 He also said, 'Blessed be the Lord, the God of Shem!
 May Canaan be the slave of Shem.'
 May God extend the territory of Japheth; may Japheth live in the tents of Shem, and may Canaan be his slave.'" - Genesis 9:24-27